Rowing (sport): Weight

 At the collegiate level in the United States, the lightweight weight requirements can be different depending on competitive season.
-For fall regattas (typically head races), the lightweight cutoff for men is 165.0 lb. and 135.0 lb. for women.
-In the spring season (typically sprint races), the lightweight cutoff for men is 160.0 lb., with a boat average of 155.0 lb. for the crew; for women, the lightweight cutoff is 130.0 lb.
+For fall regattas (typically head races), the lightweight cutoff for men is 165 lb and 135 lb for women.
+In the spring season (typically sprint races), the lightweight cutoff for men is 160 lb, with a boat average of 155 lb for the crew; for women, the lightweight cutoff is 130 lb.

-For juniors in the United States, the lightweight cutoff for men is 150.0 lb.; for women, it is 130.0 lb.
+For juniors in the United States, the lightweight cutoff for men is 150 lb; for women, it is 130 lb.
 In the fall the weight limits are increased for women, with the cutoff being 135 lb.

 Pararowing

 Adaptive rowing is a special category of races for those with physical disabilities.
-Under World Rowing rules there are 5 boat classes for adaptive rowers; mixed (2 men and 2 women plus cox) LTA (Legs, Trunk, Arms), mixed intellectual disability (2 men and 2 women plus cox) LTA (Legs, Trunk, Arms), mixed (1 man and 1 woman) TA (Trunk and Arms), and men's and women's AS (Arms and Shoulders).
+Under World Rowing rules there are 5 boat classes for adaptive rowers; mixed (2 men and 2 women plus cox) PR3 (previously LTA – Legs, Trunk, Arms), mixed intellectual disability (2 men and 2 women plus cox) PR2 (previously TA – Trunk and Arms), mixed (1 man and 1 woman) TA (Trunk and Arms), and men's and women's PR1 (previously AS – Arms and Shoulders).
 Events are held at the World Rowing Championships and were also held at the 2008 Summer Paralympics.